tttmmmyyyy/fixlang/Document.md

 Methods:

-- `_get_ptr : String -> Ptr`
+- `_get_c_str : String -> Ptr`
-    - Get the pointer to the memory region where characters are stored.
+    - Get the null-terminated C string.
+    - Note that in case the string is not used after call of this function, the returned pointer will be already released.
+- `call_with_valid_c_str : (Ptr -> a) -> String -> a`
-    - This function returns null-terminated C string.
+    - Call a function with a valid null-terminated C string.
 - `concat : String -> String -> String`
     - Concatenate two strings.
     - Note: Since `s1.concat(s2)` puts `s2` after `s1`, `concat(lhs, rhs)` puts `lhs` after `rhs`.